Top Stories

 The process of appointing the IAEA Director General for four years beginning 1 December 2009 has formally begun.
 IAEA Chief Mohamed ElBaradei´s term of office expires on 30 November 2009.
 Dr. ElBaradei has served as Director General since 1997 and has stated that he is not available for a fourth term of office.

 At the 6 October IAEA Board meeting, newly-elected Chair Taous Feroukhi informed Governors that the closing date for submitting nominations has been set for 31 December 2008.
-The final list of candidates is expected to be circulated soon after the closing date.
+The final list of candidates is expected to be circulated at some point after the closing date.

-The Director General must secure two-thirds of the vote of the 35-member IAEA Board of Governors in order to be appointed.
+In order to be appointed a candidate must secure a two-thirds vote of the 35-member IAEA Board of Governors.
 If a two-thirds majority is not achieved, the nomination process begins again.
 A new slate of candidates is then presented to the Board for its consideration, with the Director General appointed only once a two-thirds majority is achieved.

 The Board intends to make an appointment by June 2009.
 The appointment will then be submitted for approval at the IAEA General Conference in September 2009.